 The last three years saw my world become immensely social because of taiko.
 Many weeks I drummed two to three times with others, and I almost always had a taiko trip planned.
 The more workshops I did around the country and in Germany, the more people I had to share experiences with.
 Even online, we maintained the connection we had made while making music together.
 We continued the discussion of life and how taiko can change the world.
 I had taiko players sleep at my house, and some of my current closest friends are from taiko, even if they reside far away.

-When I returned from Germany on March 16, I plunged into self-isolation with determination to get through self-isolation.
+When I returned from Germany on March 16, I plunged into self-isolation with determination to get through it.
 I used all the tools I have gained the past thirty years of my recovery and living with PTSD.
 I faced each day with purpose.
 I exercised with different friends most days, worked at home, and tried to get my family to do things together.
 I posted on FaceBook often and stayed connected with my friends around the world with zoom meetings or in other ways.
+I wrote a lot and posted a couple of essays.

 Additionally, I joined my taiko group’s zoom meetings with enthusiasm, asking them if we could check in with each person taking a turn.
 I wanted to hear how everyone was doing (instead of just getting to business).
 I reached out to people to talk or to make FaceTime appointments.
 I ate healthily and talked to my kids a lot.
 In general, I was pro-active.
 I was determined to ensure that I would remain emotionally and physically healthy and productive, knowing that if I didn’t, I could end up in a dark place.